busybox42/elemta/docs/smtp_server.md

 ## Security Considerations

-- **TLS**: Elemta does not currently support TLS directly.
-For secure SMTP, use a reverse proxy with TLS termination.
+- **TLS**: For secure SMTP, configure the TLS section in the configuration file or use a reverse proxy with TLS termination.
-- **Authentication**: Elemta does not currently support SMTP authentication.
-Use IP-based restrictions instead.
+- **Authentication**: Enable authentication to prevent unauthorized use of your SMTP server.
 - **Relay Restrictions**: Only allow relaying from trusted IP addresses to prevent spam.

 ## Performance Tuning

 - **Queue Directory**: Use a fast storage device for the queue directory
 - **Max Size**: Adjust the maximum message size based on your needs
-- **Concurrency**: Elemta handles multiple connections concurrently, but you may need to adjust system limits for high-volume deployments
+- **Max Workers**: Adjust the number of worker goroutines based on your system resources
+- **Retry Schedule**: Customize the retry schedule based on your delivery requirements